 On Tuesday, April 5, Disney’s Hollywood Studios will begin selling Kingdom Keepers IV: Power Play at park opening.
 Wristbands will be distributed to Guests with each purchase of Kingdom Keepers IV: Power Play.
 A wristband from Disney’s Hollywood Studios is required to meet Ridley Pearson If you purchase Kingdom Keepers IV: Power Play at a Disney owned and operated merchandise location, bring your book and Walt Disney World merchandise receipt to Disney’s Hollywood Studios to redeem a wristband while supplies last.
 A limited number of wristbands will be available the day of the signing.
 Wristband supplies are limited and not guaranteed.
 Once the wristbands have been distributed, the line to meet Ridley Pearson will close.

-posted on March 31st, 2011 by Jennifer Fickley-Baker, Social Media Manager
+posted on March 31st, 2011 by Jennifer Fickley-Baker, Editorial Content Manager

 Last week we gave you a sneak peek inside Town Square Theater, the new permanent meet-and-greet area for Mickey Mouse at Magic Kingdom Park.
 Today, we’re happy to share more details with our Disney Parks Blog readers, as well as a new batch of photos from inside the theater, which will officially open April 1.